-MVP will not Pay for Covered services provided to our members free of charge, or when those Covered Services are at no cost to the provider as they are subsidized through a Government or related program, i.e., vaccinations.
+MVP shall not pay for Covered Services provided to Members free of charge, or when those Covered Services are at no cost to the Provider as they are subsidized through a Government or related program, i.e., vaccinations.
 Covered Services that are provider free of charge should be billed to MVP with the modifier SL.